Paul Clement: Legal career

-After law school, Clement was a law clerk to U.S. circuit judge Laurence Silberman of the U.S. Court of Appeals for the District of Columbia Circuit from 1992 to 1993, then to U.S. Supreme Court justice Antonin Scalia from 1993 to 1994.
+After law school, Clement was a law clerk to U.S. circuit judge Laurence Silberman of the U.S. Court of Appeals for the District of Columbia Circuit from 1992 to 1993, then to U.S. Supreme Court Justice Antonin Scalia from 1993 to 1994.

 After his clerkships, Clement entered private practice as an associate in the Washington, D.C. office of the law firm Kirkland & Ellis.
 Clement went on to serve as Chief Counsel of Subcommittee on the Constitution, Federalism and Property Rights of the U.S. Senate Judiciary Committee.
-Afterwards, he was a partner in the Washington, D.C., office of King & Spalding, where he headed the firm's appellate practice.
-He also served from 1998 to 2004 as an adjunct professor at the Georgetown University Law Center, where he taught a seminar on the separation of powers.
+Afterward, he was a partner in the Washington, D.C., office of King & Spalding, where he headed the firm's appellate practice.

+From 1998 to 2004, he also served as an adjunct professor at the Georgetown University Law Center, where he taught a seminar on the separation of powers.